safalkhanal/ansible_awx/README.md

 =========

 This role installs Ansible AWX.
-Note: This role can only be used to install Ansible AWX version 17.1.0 or less.
+Note: This role installs Ansible AWX version 17.1.0 or less.

 Requirements
 ------------